 Down Payment Requirement and Interest Rates for Honda Bad Credit Financing

 A required down payment and the amount of interest you’ll pay on your Honda auto loan depends on your credit score.
 In general, if you have a lower credit score, you’ll need to make a larger down payment and you’ll have higher interest rates than someone with good credit.
 A representative at a Honda dealership in Washington said that if you have a credit score of 650 or above, you can often finance a vehicle with no down payment.
 For credit scores below 650, your down payment can range from about $400 to $1,000.
 As far as interest rates, Honda Financial Services uses a four-tier system: Super Preferred (710 to 760+), Preferred (660 to 709), Standard (610 to 659), and Select (609 or lower).
-A Honda dealership in Seattle lists the following interest rates by credit score for a new Honda on its website:
+A Honda dealership in Seattle quoted the following interest rates by credit score for a new Honda:

 - 760+: 4.89 to 5.19%